JCHAVEROT/Game-of-Life/README.md

 A Game of life in Assembly Language (NiosII).
 Inspired of the famous [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (1970).

-Lab 4 for the Computer Architecture I ([CS-208](https://edu.epfl.ch/coursebook/fr/computer-architecture-i-CS-208)) course at EPFL.
+This game project was conducted within the framework of the Computer Architecture I ([CS-208](https://edu.epfl.ch/coursebook/fr/computer-architecture-i-CS-208)) course at EPFL.

 Game demo: